YutaMoriJP/Next-Forum/docs.md

 - only logged in users can create/comment on post - maybe
 - down/upvote option - only logged in users

+# Currently working on

+- sort feature - css should be updated and turned to component

 # Completed

 - add reply feature ✅